MITLibraries/browsertrix-harvester/README.md

 ## Development

 **NOTE**: When performing web crawls, this application invokes browsertrix-crawler.
 While possible to install browsertrix-crawler on your local machine, this application is oriented around running as a Docker container where it is already installed.
-For this reason, the pipenv convenience command `harvest-dockerized` has been created.
+For this reason, the pipenv convenience command `harvester-dockerized` has been created.

 ## Environment Variables